ciaraosull/project-3-mastermind/README.md

 * [Pyfiglet](https://www.geeksforgeeks.org/python-ascii-art-using-pyfiglet-module/#:~:text=pyfiglet%20takes%20ASCII%20text%20and,pyfiglet%20module%20%3A%20pip%20install%20pyfiglet) was installed and import pyfiglet was used to generate ascii art for the title and subtitle of the game.

 * Standard Font was used for the title as it is large and has nice spacing and clarity of letters.
 This was to give the user clarity of what the game is called.
-It was centered to give a nice clean layout too.
+It was centred to give a nice clean layout too.

 * For the subtitle the font used was digital.
-Although not as clear as the standard fornt, it was used for fun and uniquness to give the user the feeling of the letters being 'locked-in' to compliment the theme of the game.
+Although not as clear as the standard font, it was used for fun and uniqueness to give the user the feeling of the letters being 'locked-in' to compliment the theme of the game.

-* The authours name was centered too to separate it from the game play area and coloured using Coolor to help it stand out and make the first part of the game bright for the user.
+* The authour's name was centred too to separate it from the game play area and coloured using Coolor to help it stand out and make the first part of the game bright for the user.

 * A friendly message to the user to enter their name is seen first.
-This alerst the user to how to start playing the game.
+This alerts the user on how to start playing the game.

     ![Title](assets/images/title_screenshot.png)

 * However, if the user presses enter without inputting a name an error will appear.
 This game will accept any characters or numbers for a name as the user may wish to use a nickname or a fun made up name.
-However, if nothing at all is entered then the user is shown a message in red to highlight to them that nothing was entered and instuctions on what to do and to try enter a name again.
+However, if nothing at all is entered then the user is shown a message in red to highlight to them that nothing was entered and instructions on what to do and to try enter a name again.

     ![Name Error](/assets/images/name-error-screensht.png)

 **Name Input Section:**

-* After the user is asked to input their name, they are greeted with a Welcome message with their name returned in colour,  This was to add some fun personalisation and interactivity for the user.
+* After the user is asked to input their name, they are greeted with a Welcome message with their name returned in colour.
+This was to add some fun personalisation and interactivity for the user.

 * The user is then asked if they would like to Play straight away or view the Rules of the game.
 Both these words are highlighted in different colours to show the 2 options clearly to the user.
 The purpose of this was in case the user is returning they may not wish to have the screen cluttered with the rules of how to play and would just like to start straight away.

     ![Name Screen](/assets/images/name-screenshot.png)

 * However, if the user presses anything other than inputting R or P an error will appear.
-This game will accept capital R or small r and capital P or small p because the users input is changed to lowercase when inputted by using the .lower method.
-The error message is in red to highlight to them that what was entered was incorrect and instuctions on what to do and to try enter R or P again.
+This game will accept capital R or small r and capital P or small p because the user's input is changed to lowercase when inputted by using the .lower method.
+The error message is in red to highlight to them that what was entered was incorrect and instructions on what to do and to try enter R or P again.

     ![Rules Error Screenshot](/assets/images/rules-error-screenshot.png)

 **Rules Section:**

 * If the user decides to view the rules section the How to Play title appears.
 Instructions are made simple and easy to read.
-The use of spaces and colour were deemed important in this section to separate between the different sections and highight some important words or phrases for the user to easily read and understand.
+The use of spaces and colour were deemed important in this section to separate between the different sections and highlight some important words or phrases for the user to easily read and understand.

     ![Rules Screenshot](/assets/images/rules-screenshot.jpg)

-* At the end of the How to Play section the game begins the same as if the users had chosen to skip the Rules and go straight to play.
+* At the end of the How to Play section the game begins the same as if the user had chosen to skip the Rules and go straight to play.

 * The amount of guesses left is shown in red and the user is invited to make their first guess.

 **Player Guess Input**

 *  When the user enters their 4 number guess their guess is printed back to them as a list with the code hint underneath.
-This was decided on as it gives clear feedback to the user what they entered and positions it on top of the code hint to keep it structured and clear what the guess and hints are.
+This was decided on as it gives clear feedback to the user what they entered and positions it on top of the code hint to keep it structured and clear as to what the guess and hints are.

 *   The code hint may be a mix of GREEN and ORANGE words with background colour matching.
 Green was chosen as the colour that denotes correct.
-So GREEN code hint represents correct number in correct position.
+So GREEN code hint represents a correct number in correct position.
 Orange was chosen as the colour denotes not quite correct but not incorrect.
-So ORANGE code hint represents correct number but in incorrect position.
+So ORANGE code hint represents a correct number but in an incorrect position.

-*   The player is not informed of which number/s are incorrect completely as this would make the game easier.
+*   The player is not informed as to which number/s are incorrect or correct as this would make the game easier.

-*   Only if none of the 4 numbers are enetered correctly, then the player is informed of this by a message in red lettering.
-This is to prevent an empty code hint appearing, whcih may cause the player to think the game is not working correctly.
+*   Only if none of the 4 numbers are entered correctly, then the player is informed of this by a message in red lettering.
+This is to prevent an empty code hint appearing, which may cause the player to think the game is not working correctly.

-*   Also, after the code hint the users is informed each time, how many attemps they have left to guess.
-This is highlight in red to make it clear and stand out.
+*   Also, after the code hint the user is informed each time, how many attempts they have left to guess.
+This is highlighted in red to make it clear and stand out.

     ![Guess Input Screenshot](/assets/images/guess-input-screenshot.png)